rodrigogoncalves/skhub/README.md

 -   Try to have all code documented with docstrings and doctest.
 It takes literally a couple of minutes to type them and that pays off in the long run.
 Not because you wrote it you will always remember how to use it.
 -   Try to maintain a stable interface for users between commits.
 -   Try to avoid the usage of third-party as much as possible, so the chances of incurring into technical debt are mitigated.

-### Improvement ideas

--   Stress test the inputs for implemented functions using [hypothesis](https://github.com/HypothesisWorks/hypothesis/tree/master/hypothesis-python).
--   Calculate timings for prime number generation code with inputs of different orders of magnitude, and based on the results, verify if more efficient algorithms should be used.
--   Build distribution archives and deploy package to the Package Index.

 ## License